 The 2009 (National) Friends of Cathedral Music Magazine included a 'rave' write-up of their visit to included a 'rave' write-up of their visit to Blackburn last October.
-Headed 'Blackburn pulled out all the stops' with an illustration of a to the (National) Friends of Cathedral Music who have donated four new music desks for the Song School at £500 each.
-We have so many singers these days that these extra desks were urgently needed.
+Headed 'Blackburn pulled out all the stops' with an illustration of a new Loo

 There's always something new in our Cathedral!

 Dean's Virger Mark Pickering showed your staff photographer the sparkling New Loo, which has very recently been installed in the South Nave Porch.
 How convenient!